behnaaz/constreofy/README.md

 </details>

 ### Contribution
 Wanna get involved?
-There are a few things you can help with to improve the tool.
+There are a few things you can help to improve the tool.

 * Dockerize the tool for easy installation
 * Implement a graphical editor for defining input Reo models (work in progress)